alexnimo/Nimo-Awesome_repo/README.md

       PowerShdll can be run with: rundll32.exe, installutil.exe, regsvcs.exe, regasm.exe and regsvr32.exe: https://github.com/p3nt4/PowerShdll/tree/master/dll</li>
       <li>PSAmsi - a tool for auditing and defeating AMSI signatures: https://github.com/cobbr/PSAmsi</li>
       <li>OffensivePipeline -  allows to download, compile (without Visual Studio) and obfuscate C# tools for Red Team exercises: https://github.com/Aetsu/OffensivePipeline</li>
+      <li>MrKaplan - a tool aimed to help red teamers to stay hidden by clearing evidence of execution.
+It works by saving information such as the time it ran, snapshot of files and associate each evidence to the related user: https://github.com/Idov31/MrKaplan</li>
       </span>
       </span>
   </p3>